 Member of the Ecoles Centrales Group, Centrale Nantes is an engineering school that deploys academic and applied research of the highest European standards

-The first year is devoted to broad-based multi-disciplinary engineering training in the form of a common-core curriculum.
-In each of years 2 and 3 students focus on a technical discipline with their choice of specialisation from the 22 on offer.
+The first of the three year programme is devoted to broad-based multi-disciplinary engineering training in the form of a common-core curriculum.
+In each of years 2 and 3 students focus on a technical discipline with their choice of specialisation from the 20 or so on offer.
 In year 3 students also follow a professional option, to hone in on a particular sector of activity or company function.